-Both of these places can be done in a day as St paul de Vence is mid way between Nice and Cannes.We took bus no.400 from place Garibaldi and stopped at St Paul.
+Both of these places can be done in a day as St paul de Vence is mid way between Nice and Cannes.We took the bus no.400 from place Garibaldi and stopped at St Paul de Vence.

 is a charming hilltop fortified village in Provence, filled with art galleries, boutiques and sidewalk cafes.
 It’s hard to find something ugly about this quaint village.
 A walk through its winding streets reveals elegant fountains, vine-covered stone walls and statues tucked into nooks in the walls.
 There are breathtaking views of mountains and sea.
 Even the ground below is attractive, as the cobblestones are laid into the shapes of flowers.

 Best to come early as a lot of tourist usually flock the place around lunch time

-After lunch we took the train to Cannes (Cagnes sur mer) to save the time.
-It’d take longer if we continued using bus no.400
+After lunch we took the train to Cannes (Cagnes sur mer) to save the time as it’d take longer if we continued using bus no.400

 The train station was close to La Croisette (where Cannes film festival takes place annually)

 If it was winter in Monte Carlo when we were there, Cannes weather that day felt like we were at the midst of summer.
 Tired of walking we decided to hop on the mini train to sightseeing around Cannes

 We returned to Nice by train after dinner in Cannes